Which version of AoE2 should I play?

 - Open the “Steam” menu (1), then “Settings” (2).

-- Go to the “Steam Play” section (1) and check the “Enable Steam Play for all other titles” box (2).
-You can leave the “Run other titles with” dropdown list (3) to its default value (the latest hopefully the better — Proton 6.3-8 is fine).
+- Go to the “Compatibility” section (1) and check the “Enable Steam Play for all other titles” box (2).
+You can leave the “Run other titles with” dropdown list (3) to its default value but make sure it is at least Proton 8.0-4 (earlier versions up to 8.0-3c won't work — even though they used to work in the past).

 - Now, AoE2:DE should be available in your Steam library as it would be if you were on Windows.
 Install the game.